Deadlock (2021 film)

 Deadlock is a 2021 American action thriller film directed by Jared Cohn, starring Patrick Muldoon and Bruce Willis.
 It was released in the United States on December 3, 2021, by Saban Films.

 Synopsis

 Wanted criminal Ron Whitlock leads a team of mercenaries on a mission of vengeance.
 Convinced that the local detectives are responsible for the death of one of his sons and the wrongful imprisonment of the other one for a botched drug bust, the merciless group brutally seizes a hydroelectric dam and holds everyone inside hostage.
-With a nearby town on the brink of massive flooding and destruction, it's up to a retired Army Green Beret Mack Karr to save thousands of innocent lives before it's too late.
+With a nearby town on the brink of massive flooding and destruction, it's up to a retired Army Ranger Mack Karr to save thousands of innocent lives before it's too late.

+NSA are alerted and launch a full scale military operation.